 Must-see destinations on a Canadian road trip to Quebec include Montreal, Montebello, Quebec City, Charlevoix, Mont Tremblant and Saguenay.

 If you’re planning a Canadian road trip to Quebec and are arriving through Ottawa be sure to enjoy a few days in Montebello.
 Located an hours drive from the Canadian capital, Montebello plays home to one of Canada’s most unique luxury hotels, the Fairmont Le Chateau Montebello.
 It proudly claims the title as “the world’s largest log cabin.”
+Check Reviews

 The dream of Swiss-American Harold Saddlemire, who dubbed it “Lucerne-in-Quebec,” Fairmont Le Chateau Montebello was inspired by the luxurious alpine lodges from Switzerland.
 A crew of 800 worked around the clock using 10,000 giant cedar logs to build the resort’s three main buildings, all cut and set by hand.
 The central log chateau, which houses all the guest rooms in the resort, has a three-storey central atrium, at the heart of which stands a massive six-sided fireplace with a central chimney.